Disclaimer: I own neither GOT/ASOIAF nor Harry Potter.

 "You brought that down yourself?
 Without help?"

-"Even a Prince must be held responsible for his actions, and all the consequences that arise thereafter.
+Harry opened his mouth to argue, a rebuttal on the tip of his tongue, but Lord Jon's hand on his shoulder stopped him.
+"Even a prince must be held responsible for his actions," he said, "and all the consequences that arise thereafter.
 You brought this on yourself Harry.
-Pate did nothing wrong, and deserves no punishment, but it is often that the innocent take the blame for the wicked.
+Pate did nothing wrong, and he deserves no punishment, but more often than not, it is the innocent that pay for the crimes of the wicked.
 That is the way of the world."

-"You would deny your king?"
+"You would deny your king?" his father said.

 "You've got some nerve, boy."
 Robert gestured to the rod.
 Pate retrieved it with shaking fingers, and presented it to his king.
 "More nerve than any man in all of the Seven Kingdoms.
 See here, boy, if you don't whip him, I will, and it'll be a lot worse coming from me."